MohamedNHagag/End_To_End_ML_CustumerChurn/README.md

-# 🧠 Parkinson's Disease Prediction - End-to-End ML Project
+# 📦 Customer Churn Prediction - End-to-End ML Project

-This is a complete End-to-End Machine Learning project that predicts whether a person has Parkinson's Disease based on biomedical voice measurements.
+This project demonstrates a complete End-to-End Machine Learning pipeline to predict whether a customer will churn (leave the service) based on demographic, account, and service usage data.

 ## 🚀 Project Overview